JogoShugh/ModularAspNetMvc/new/README.md

+#ModularAspNetMvc

-#This is a work in progress of a modular architecture for ASP.NET MVC, utilizing the awesome MvcCodeRouting NuGet packkage.
+This is a work in progress of a modular architecture for ASP.NET MVC, utilizing the awesome MvcCodeRouting NuGet package.